Avoid these mistakes to save yourself from Schengen visa application rejection

 5. Unable to maintain sufficient funds and provide a credible source of income

 For every country, there is a minimum requirement of funds that travellers need to have in their bank account.
 This amount serves as proof of financial means or means of subsistence.
-For example, to visit Austria you require a minimum of EUR 100 per day (RM 497.66 approximately), Germany requires EUR 45 (RM 223.95 approximately) per day and France asks to maintain EUR 65 (IRM 323.48 approximately) per day if you have pre-booked hotel reservations according to Schengen Visa Info.
+For example, to visit Austria you require a minimum of EUR 100 per day (SGD 144.66 approximately), Germany requires EUR 45 (RM 65.10 approximately) per day and France asks to maintain EUR 65 (SGD 94.03 approximately) per day if you have pre-booked hotel reservations according to Schengen Visa Info.

 Look up the requirements of the country you are applying to carefully and submit stamped bank statements (do not submit online bank statements), credit card statements and your pay slips in support of your application.